jefftune/General/Tango_Card_Service_API.md

 # Introduction #

 <a name="tango_card_api"></a>
-## Tango Card API ##
+## Tango Card Service API ##
-Tango Card's API is flexible, secure, and straightforward.
+Tango Card Service API is flexible, secure, and straightforward.
 It allows any server to purchase the Tango Card and is intended for users requiring high volume transactions and processes.

 <a name="tango_card_sdks"></a>
 ### Tango Card SDKs ###